arvigeus/AZ-204/Topics/App Service.md

 To enable the sending of credentials like cookies or authentication tokens in your app, the browser may require the `ACCESS-CONTROL-ALLOW-CREDENTIALS` header in the response: `az resource update --set properties.cors.supportCredentials=true --namespace Microsoft.Web --resource-type config --parent sites/<app-name> ...`

+The roles that handle incoming HTTP or HTTPS requests are called _front ends_.
+The roles that host the customer workload are called _workers_.

 ## Networking

 - **Deployment Types**